coxy1989/mlsabbatical/website/content/markdown/index.md

 ## Home

 Hello, I'm [Jamie](https://github.com/coxy1989).
-I've created this site to track my machine learning studies.
+I've created this site to track my machine learning studies, the site is statically hosted on S3 - you can find the source code [here](https://github.com/coxy1989/mlsabbatical).

 ### Goal